shcyiza/EddyLite/README.md

 You should be good to launch de dev server now: ```$ rails s``` at ```http://localhost:3000/```

-## Tech used
+## Technologies used
+- Ruby 2.6.3
 - Rails 6
 - Vue.js integrated with web-packer

 ## What I would have done with more time:

-* Integrate Chart JS
+* Integrate Chart JS for percentages insight

-* Make view details of a track with releases, revenue and shares
+* Make a view  with the details of a track with releases, revenue and shares etc...

 ## Author
 👤 ShCyiza (Patrick Cyiza)